quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 add42or1337 shouldAdd42 x = x + if shouldAdd42 then 42 else 1337
 ```

+### `case` for pattern matching on datatypes

-We could also use pattern-matching via the `case` keyword here to inspect the value of the bool:
+We could also use pattern-matching via the `case` keyword here to inspect the value of the bool.
+This isn't something that only works for `Bool`, but rather something we can use for all datatype
+definitions.
+When we pattern-match on them we can use the constructors of the datatypes to
+deconstruct the information.
+Matches are tried from top to bottom, so if the boolean value in the
+below example was `True`, we would add `42` to our integer value and if it was `False`, we would
+add `1337`.
+If we didn't handle both cases here we would get a warning from the compiler:

 ```haskell
 import Prelude